christianbaden/jamcode/README.md

 #                                                                         #
 # Please cite as:                                                         #
 #        Baden, Christian (2023).
 Jamcode: A syntax and Python script for #
-#        syntax-sensitive, context-disambiguated, dictionay-based textual #
+#        syntax-sensitive, context-disambiguated, dictionary-based        #
-#        analysis.
+#        textual analysis.
 Available Online:                              #
 #        https://github.com/christianbaden/jamcode                        #
 #                                                                         #
 # This script is built for use in conjunction with the AmCAT free & open  #